 The Goal: Positioning your business as the lowest-risk, highest-value partner.

-Grant writing is the strategic process of researching, drafting, and submitting proposals to secure funding from foundations, corporations, or government agencies, typically for non-profit projects or research.
+Grant writing is the process of researching, drafting, and submitting proposals to secure funding from foundations, corporations, or government agencies, typically for non-profit projects or research.
 Successful proposals rely on clear, concise language, strict adherence to funder guidelines, compelling storytelling regarding impact, and a well-defined budget.

 Key Components of a Grant Proposal